 Forms are essential for data collection, but they can also help with cleaning contacts.
 Without clear fields and prompts, you wind up gathering irrelevant information.

-Make sure your forms have the correct form fields so that as you continue marketing outreach, the contacts entering your system come with helpful information.
+Make sure your forms have the correct form fields so that as you continue inbound marketing outreach, the contacts entering your system come with helpful information.
 Otherwise, just as quickly as you’re cleaning your HubSpot portal, you’re adding to the mess again.

 For a pruned contact list, keep the questions and requests for contacts and other details direct.
 Open-ended questions are certainly not a best practice in this case.